-Section 8(4)(n) provides for the recoupment of the additional investment allowance allowed under section 12I where the company disposes of a manufacturing asset.
-Should the company, therefore, dispose of the manufacturing asset before completion of the write-off period for the purposes of section 12C or 13, all amounts allowed as a deduction under section 12I, whether in the current year or any previous year of assessment, which have been recovered or recouped in the current year of assessment, will be included in the company's income.
+Section 8(4)(n) provides for the recoupment of the additional investment allowance allowed under section 12I when a company disposes of a manufacturing asset.
+Should a company, therefore, dispose of a manufacturing asset before completion of the writeoff period for the purposes of section 12C or 13, all amounts allowed as a deduction under section 12I, whether in the current year or any previous year of assessment, which have been recovered or recouped in the current year of assessment, will be included in the company's income.
 This recoupment applies in addition to any recoupment under section 8(4)(a) that may apply in respect of allowances claimed under sections 12C(1), 13 or 13quat.